-Oylum Hoyuk Oylum Höyük is a mound about 7 kilometers from Kilis.
-It is located in the east southeast of the town of Oylum.
-Oylum Höyük is located on the Euphrates Valley-Amik Plain, approximately east-west approaches.
-Oylum Höyük measures 460 meters by 320 meters, with a height of 22 meters to the north and 37 meters to the south.
-It is connected through a neck between two hills.
-The settlement was inhabited from the Chalcolithic Age (Obeid Culture) to the Hellenistic Period.
-The Roman period is observed with pottery on the southern slopes.
-Excavations to date in this mound, whose main soil has not been reached yet, give a strong appearance of an important settlement in the Bronze and Iron Ages.
-Analysis of archaeological artifacts dating back to the Chalcolithic Age has determined that grain was the staple food and barley, broad beans, lentils, figs and grapes were also regularly consumed.
-Excavations at the Hellenistic Period building level uncovered a large stone building constructed from large blocks of stone and containing copper, silver, and bronze coins--many dating to the 1st millennium BC.
-Cylindrical seal reliefs depicting a man in dress reaching his ankles (known as Neo-Assyrian seal embroidery) were also found.
-Votive objects were found during the studies conducted in 2007-2009 about the northern elevation.
-These findings from the Middle Bronze Age II are a bronze god with a copper ax and bronze figurines of a couple.
-All these items were placed under the foundation and base of the construction, and they served to ensure that divine favor was granted to this building.
-One of the largest mounds in Anatolia, Oylum Höyük is also regarded as a royal center.
-Previously studied by archaeologists from Cumhuriyet University's Faculty of Arts and Sciences, Head of Archeology Department Assist.
-Assoc.
-Dr. Atilla Engin said this year they reached important findings that strengthen their belief that it was once considered the kingdom's capital city.
+Oylum Hoyuk Oylum Höyük is a prominent mound located around 7 kilometers away from Kilis, in the east southeast of the town of Oylum.
+It is situated on the Euphrates Valley-Amik Plain, with an east-west orientation.
+The mound measures 460 meters by 320 meters and rises up to a height of 22 meters to the north and 37 meters to the south.
+It is connected through a narrow neck between two hills.
+The settlement at Oylum Höyük was inhabited from the Chalcolithic Age (Obeid Culture) until the Hellenistic Period, with pottery from the Roman period found on the southern slopes.
+Excavations conducted so far suggest that the mound was an important settlement during the Bronze and Iron Ages, though the main soil layer has not yet been reached.
+Archaeological artifacts from the Chalcolithic Age reveal that grain, barley, broad beans, lentils, figs, and grapes were commonly consumed.
+Excavations at the Hellenistic Period building level uncovered a large stone building made of large stone blocks, containing copper, silver, and bronze coins dating back to the 1st millennium BC.
+Cylindrical seal reliefs with Neo-Assyrian seal embroidery depicting a man in dress reaching his ankles were also found.
+Studies conducted in 2007-2009 on the northern elevation revealed votive objects from the Middle Bronze Age II, including a bronze god with a copper ax and bronze figurines of a couple.
+These items were placed under the foundation and base of a construction, believed to have served to ensure divine favor was granted to the building.
+Oylum Höyük is one of the largest mounds in Anatolia and is also considered a royal center.
+Archaeologists from Cumhuriyet University's Faculty of Arts and Sciences have discovered important findings this year, strengthening their belief that the mound was once the capital city of a kingdom.
+Head of the Archeology Department, Assistant Professor Dr. Atilla Engin, led the excavation team.